Jane Labous is GRIOT, providing senior level creative communications and PR support for non-profit organisations, charities and other causes.

 • Creative communications strategy development

-• Creative news generation and story development
+• Creative story and story package development

 • Features, news stories, press releases, blogs and op-eds